ccarabine/memory-game/README.md

 ---
 # User stories testing  <a name="user-stories-testing"></a> [Contents](#home)

-### I checked all the features described above to ensure they worked
+### I checked all the features described above to ensure they worked and included screen shots below

 ## Rules modal
 A new game modal pop up will be displayed with Paw Patrol logo and two clickable buttons .